CLI Configuration Mode Overview

 The protocols statement is a top-level statement at the trunk of the configuration tree.
 The ospf, area, and interface statements are all subordinate container statements of a higher statement (they are branches of the hierarchy tree).
-The hello-interval statement is a leaf on the tree which in this case contains a data value: the length of the hello interval, in seconds.
+The hello-interval statement is a leaf on the tree, which in this case contains a data value, namely the length of the hello-interval, in seconds.

-The CLI represents the statement path shown in Figure 1:
+The following configuration example illustrates the statement hierarchy as shown in Figure 1:

 [edit protocols ospf area area-number interface interface-name]

-The CLI indents each level in the hierarchy to indicate each statement’s relative position in the hierarchy and generally sets off each level with braces, using an open brace at the beginning of each hierarchy level and a closing brace at the end.
+The CLI indents each level in the hierarchy to indicate each statement’s relative position in the hierarchy.
+Additionally, in general, it sets off each level with braces, using an open brace at the beginning of each hierarchy level and a closing brace at the end.
 If the statement at a hierarchy level is empty, the braces are not printed.

 Each leaf statement ends with a semicolon.
 If the hierarchy does not extend as far as a leaf statement, the last statement in the hierarchy ends with a semicolon.

-The configuration hierarchy can also contain “oneliners” at the last level in the hierarchy.
+The configuration hierarchy can also contain “oneliners” at the lowest level in the hierarchy.
 Oneliners remove one level of braces in the syntax and display the container statement, its identifiers, the child or leaf statement and its attributes all on one line.

 For example, dynamic-profile dynamic-profile-name aggregate-clients; is a oneliner because the dynamic-profile statement, its identifier dynamic-profile-name, and leaf statement aggregate-clients all appear on one line when you run the show command in the configuration mode: